Indonesian International Islamic University

-Indonesian International Islamic University (id, abbreviated as UIII) is an Islamic international public university located in the City of Depok, West Java, Indonesia.
-The university was initiated by the President of Indonesia, Joko Widodo—through Presidential Regulation No. 57 of 2016.
+Indonesian International Islamic University (id; الجامعة الإسلامية العالمية الإندونيسية; romanized: al-Jāmʿia al-ʾIslāmiyya al-ʾĀlamiyya Biinduniziya, abbreviated as UIII) is an Islamic international public university located in Depok, West Java, Indonesia.
+The university was initiated by then-President of Indonesia, Joko Widodo—through Presidential Regulation No. 57 of 2016.
 While the regulation for the university establishment was passed in 2016, the campus' construction works began in 2018.
+Its medium of instruction is English, with Arabic used in courses related to Islamic Sciences, although the university also uses the Indonesian language in certain courses.

 Curriculum

 The curriculum for the master's and doctoral programs at Universitas Islam Internasional Indonesia (UIII) is designed to ensure that graduates achieve a high level of expertise in their respective fields, in alignment with the Indonesian National Qualifications Framework.
 It includes courses that develop general, core, and supporting competencies essential for graduate qualifications.
 General competencies are fostered through a variety of courses and scholarly activities, contributing significantly to the students' academic and professional development.
 The curriculum is structured into foundational, core, and elective courses.
 Foundational courses provide students with a broad understanding of their discipline, core courses focus on essential competencies, and elective courses offer flexibility for students to specialize in areas of interest.
 Additionally, a mandatory course on Wasathiyah Islam is included, aimed at deepening students' understanding of moderate Islamic values.